openwisp/openwisp-docs/general/architecture.rst

   <https://github.com/openwisp/openwisp-utils>`_:
-  common utilities and classes shared by all the OpenWISP python modules, it includes a lot of utilities for QA checks and automated testing which are heavily used in the continous integration builds of most if not all the OpenWISP github repositories.
+  common utilities and classes shared by all the OpenWISP python modules, it includes a lot of utilities for QA checks and automated testing which are heavily used in continuous integration builds of most, if not all, the OpenWISP github repositories.

 - `OpenWISP WiFi Login Pages
   <https://github.com/openwisp/openwisp-wifi-login-pages>`_:
   Configurable captive page for public/private WiFi services providing login, sign up, social login, SMS verification, change password, reset password, change phone number and more.
-  It is a frontend of the OpenWISP RADIUS REST API and it's designed to be used by end users of a public WiFi network.
+  This is a frontend of the OpenWISP RADIUS REST API and it's designed to be used by end users of a public WiFi network.

 Network Device Side